Barski-lab/sc-seq-analysis/README.md

 **For detailed tutorial on how to use this set of workflows refer to the [Documenation](https://barski-lab.github.io/scRNA-Seq-Analysis/) page.**

-This repository containes CWL pipelines for scRNA-Seq data analysis.
+This repository contains CWL pipelines for scRNA-Seq data analysis.
 Each of the used command line tools was wrapped into CWL format and combined into the workflows.

 ![](./docs/images/figure_1.png)